A Homeowner’s Guide to Frozen Pipes

 1. Eliminate Exposed Pipes from the List

 An exposed pipe freezes first.
-Before proceeding with the next steps, check if the ice blockage is visible in the feeder pipes or other bare pipes in your home.
-Don’t forget to check any uncovered pipes near the affected faucet or shower.
-Your exposed pipes are frozen if you see:
+Before proceeding to the next steps, check whether the ice blockage is visible in the feeder pipes or in any other bare pipes in your home.
+Cover any uncovered pipes near the affected faucet or shower.

 - Icy residues or condensation on the pipe